-WBGU-TV signed on the air on Monday, Feb.
+WBGU-PBS signed-on for the first time, Monday, Feb.
 10, 1964.
-Since then, WBGU has grown from a small studio in South Hall on the Bowling Green State University campus to a thriving "teleplex" ready to meet the technological challenges of the communications industry in the 21st century.
+Since then, WBGU-PBS has grown from a small studio in South Hall on the BGSU campus to a thriving production studio ready to meet the technological challenges of today’s communications industry.

 TUCKER CENTER FOR TELECOMMUNICATIONS

-WBGU-TV's current Senior Planning Team Members:
+The current WBGU-PBS Senior Planning Team Members are:

-Tina Simon - General Manager - Finance, Development & Programming
+Tina Simon - General Manager

 Steve Kendall - Director of Media Acquisition, Distribution and Storage